There are currently no open advertisements for staff positions in the Group.

 · $40K a year stipend for four years (tax-free)

 · Coaching and mentoring will form a critical part of your highly personalised career and professional development plan

-There is additional travel allowance for conference presentations supported by the School of Computer Science and Engineering.
+There is additional travel allowance for conference presentations supported by the School of Computer Science and Engineering, UNSW.

-The PhD research student will work with a team comprised of Associate Professor Salil Kanhere (CSE), Prof. Raja Jurdak (Data61 CSIRO) and industry experts from Ynomia.
-Further information can be obtained from Associate Professor Salil Kanhere (firstname.lastname@example.org
+The PhD research student will work with a team comprised of Associate Professor Salil Kanhere (CSE, UNSW), Prof. Raja Jurdak (Data61 CSIRO) and industry experts from Ynomia.
+Further information can be obtained from Associate Professor Salil Kanhere (email@example.com

 The candidate will be based at CSIRO’s Data61 Pullenvale campus in Brisbane and will be expected to travel occasionally to the UNSW Kensington Campus in Sydney.
-The industry intership will be at the Ynomia offices in Melbourne.
+The industry internship will be at the Ynomia offices in Melbourne.
 The candidate is expected to start in February 2019.